quintilesims/layer0-log-forwarder/DEVELOP.md

 To run and test the lambda function locally, you can do so by running the following command after you've set the required environment variables:
 ```
+// if it is the first time you've cloned the project
+npm install

 node-lambda run
 ```